Raunak700/textify/README.md

 # Textify - Text Behind Image

-A Next.js application that allows you to create text behind images.
+A Next.js application that allows you to create text behind images with beautiful effects and customization options.

 ## Live Demo
 Visit the live site at: https://raunak700.github.io/textify